 Individual credit cards and loan accounts are fully visible on Quizzle, including a breakdown of payment history, credit limits, and all that good stuff.

-This is all the same info you would get access to on AnnualCreditReport.com when you review your accounts.
-On Quizzle.com you can also access a printer-friendly version of your entire credit report.
+As mentioned, this information is identical to that availalbe through AnnualCreditReport.com when you review your accounts.
+On Quizzle.com you can also access a printer-friendly version of your entire credit report, so that’s a nice touch.

 The negative accounts tab is also useful to quickly check and make sure there is nothing nasty showing up.
 If there are any negative accounts on your report, Quizzle will organize them by category for you: (1) real estate accounts (2) credit cards/revolving accounts (3) installment loans (4) student loans (5) medical loans (6) uncategorized accounts.